Summer Reading Program

 Monday, June 25 at 1:00 pm

 The hills are alive with the sound of music in this all-ages puppet production which follows the troubles and travails of puppetry’s favorite loudmouth, Mr. Punch as he sings his way through trouble, adventure, and triumph.
 Included in the cast are the Bozo Brothers, who delight audiences with their dynamic percussive dance routines.
 No registration is required for this hilarious show for all ages.
+This program was made possible with the support of the Vermont Department of Libraries Summer Performer Grant.

 Rocks Are Cool